 Length: 81.5 miles / 131.2km

 Route: Take Highway 190 from one side of the valley to the other East to West or vice versa depending on your itinerary.
-The byway cuts through the national park so there’s a fee of $20 per car.
+The byway cuts through Death Valley national park so there’s a fee of $30 per car which can be bought on line in advance or at the visitor center.

 Type: National Scenic Byway